Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 The mausoleum is described in area Q16.

 The thick fog obscures the fact that five of the graves have been dug up.
-Closer inspection and a successful DC 10 Wisdom (Perception) check reveals that the corpses buried there crawled out of the earth.
+Closer inspection and a successful DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check reveals that the corpses buried there crawled out of the earth.
 Of the missing corpses there is no sign, but the surrounding fence is intact, which suggests that no one got into the cemetery from outside.
 (These corpses were animated by the spirits of revenants and clawed their way out.)

 A stone staircase curls up the outside of a turret to a flagstone landing in front of a sturdy wooden door.
 The door is barred from the inside and opens into the chapel (area Q13).